AJMansfield/Intelligence-Core-Public/kttu02.md

 ----

-It's the end of the halfling work-week, and you sit beside the two migrants from the crew at at a table outside the _Ksippuktsimnmi_ clan hall, putting away the soft, slightly spongy, and wonderfully astringent flatbread that forms their main dietary staple.
+It's the end of the halfling work-week, and you sit beside the other hired workers at at a table outside the _Ksippuktsimnmi_ clan hall, putting away the soft, slightly spongy flatbread that forms their main dietary staple.

-The bread is made largely from refined _tsutssupkan_ starch, and today there's an unusually large assortment of other dishes along with it.
+The bread is made largely from refined _tsutssupkan_ starch, and isn't incredibly flavorful, but it is filling, and today there's an unusually large assortment of other dishes along with it.
 There are no utensils;
   you simply use a piece of flatbread to scoop or grab some filling directly from the communal dishes, and then eat it and the flatbread together.

-This is something of a luxury, at least among poorer clans in the city like the _Ksippuktsimnmi_'s.
+This is something of a luxury, at least among poorer clans in the city like _Ksippuktsimnmi_.
 Most of the time the bread is simply eaten plain, with a minimal amount of other food simply for nutrition and variety.
 Today though, there is more than enough even for you, and you don't have to worry about recieving reproachful looks for eating too much.

-Unfortunately, many of the spices they often used in cooking aren't really edible for you.
+Many of their spices and flavorings aren't really edible for you, unfortunately.
-None of it actually smells unpleasant, and most of the spices simply taste kinda bitter, but you steer clear of anything that's even remotely yellow, still remembering the acrid taste from two nights ago.
+None of it actually smells unpleasant, and mostly the inedible spices simply taste kinda bitter, but you steer clear of anything that's even remotely yellow, still remembering the acrid taste from two nights ago.

-Salt, fat, sugar, and most acidic flavors, though, are universal.
+But salt, fat, sugar, and acid are universal.
-The leafy green things with the mild citrus-y flavor are pleasant enough, as are what looks like some sort of stewed melon-y gourd thing, and the greasy agar noodle thing.
+The leafy green things with the mild citrus-y flavor are pleasant enough, as are what looks like some sort of stewed melon-y gourd thing, and the greasy gelatin noodle thing.

 You really need to start growing some of your own crops.
-Your vitamin tablets are going to last you only so long.
+While you're able to get enough calories, your vitamin tablets are going to last you only so long.

 Your thoughts turn to the rover you left at the far side of the canyon.
 Most of the equipment you'll need is still there, and as far as you've been able to discern there's no way to actually drive it here without going thousands of miles out of your way.
-Perhaps you can rig a rope across the canyon and bring it across on a pulley, but you'd need to acquire those things first.
+Perhaps you can rig a rope across the canyon and bring it across on a pulley, but you'd need to acquire those things first, and doing it purely by yourself would take a very long time.

-Things come to a close, and Leon approaches you and the two migrants.
+Things come to a close, and Leon approaches you and the others.
-He hands them each something, and you're able to get the gist of what he says to them.
+He hands each of you a stack of plastic chips similar to  something, and you're able to get the gist of what he says to them.

-Apparently, on top of being fed and provided an apartment, you also get paid.
+Apparently, today is also payday.

 ----

+You recieve The coins you recieve are r
 Now _that_ was interesting.

 You hadn't really had a chance to see what passed for currency here,